Mostar cathedral

 The construction of the new cathedral in a modern style began in 1974 with the excavations for the foundations.
+It was built on the site of an old cathedral dating from 1872, which had been dedicated to the apostles Peter and Paul.

 The project was completed in the summer of 1980, partly due to delays, changes in the original plan and architectural defects found in the presbytery area.
 The interior is decorated with stained glass and mosaics.
 During the Bosnian War the church was greatly damaged.
 Later it was rebuilt in its entirety.